How’s your Mother’s Day marketing coming along?

 - Market it in your salon/shop.

 - Advertise it on Facebook.

-4. Children-friendly salon marketing ideas for Mother’s Day
+4. Child-friendly salon marketing ideas for Mother’s Day

 Dads will be shopping with their kids.
 And there’s a fair chance it’ll be last minute too.
 So look for ways to inspire them and make it easy for them to buy.

-Drop a hint: Post a mouth-watering list of your Mother’s Day gift ideas and offers on your website, e-news, around your salon and on your social media.
+- Drop a hint: Post a mouth-watering list of your Mother’s Day gift ideas and offers on your website, e-newsletter, around your salon and on your social media.
 Anywhere dads will see it.
 It makes it easy for mum to drop a heavy hint too.

-Free gift-wrapping: Always popular for hassled dads with kids.
+- Free gift-wrapping: Always a popular option for hassled dads with kids.
 Keep some Mother’s Day gift tags in your salon too, so they walk out with the job done and dusted.